BryanJacobs/FIDO2Applet/docs/security.md

 encrypted with ECDH.
 The least secure part of it is when the **initial** PIN is being set - so do that first!

+The wrapping key is stored in RAM from when you enter your PIN until you reset the card, so if you want to be very secure, power the card down each time you finish using it.

 ### hmac-secret keys

-The hmac-secret extension keys are made by performing an HMAC-SHA256 of a particular credential's ECDSA private key, using a unique 32-byte key.
+The hmac-secret extension keys are made by performing an HMAC-SHA256 of a particular credential's ECDSA private key, using a random 32-byte key generated when the app is first installed.
 This makes the brute-force resistance of these keys dependent on the entropy in a raw ECDSA private key, which is somewhat less than 256 bits and likely considerably stronger than the ECDSA keypair itself.

 ## Threat Modeling